 There’s No Better Time To Future-Proof Your Firm Than Now – Above the Law’s tips on helping your firm.
 Read More

 Modernize Your Law Firm’s Business Development – Review Above the Law’swebinar Watch Now

 Alice Namuli Blazevic from KATS Advocates (Uganda) is offering up her top tips on innovative tech tools lawyers can use to enhance the way they deliver legal services during the Covid-19 lockdown.
 Read Here

-Smokeball, a US-based legal tech company, has published a free Guide for Law Firms Working Remotely.
-This brief guide will walk you through how to set up a remote office, what technology to use to interact with colleagues and clients, and what to think about as clients approach this new normal.
+Free Guide for Law Firms Working Remotely.
+This brief guide from US-based legal tech company Smokeball will walk you through how to set up a remote office, what technology to use to interact with colleagues and clients, and what to think about as clients approach this new normal.
 Download Here

 Nubianette Consulting is hosting a Legal Innovation Masterclass Weekly Webinar Series.
 You can catch up on past masterclasses online.
 Watch Today

 CliqTech, a South African tech startup has launched a unique product called SmartCover, an innovative service, that aims to cover all expenses and fees associated with the winding up of the estate of a person after he or she has passed away.
 More Information

 Zikoko continues to update its new website – Coronavirus: An African Update – bringing you the latest facts, figures and resources for those facing the COVID-19 outbreak across Africa.
 More Information